 All of our children have experienced trauma most of us couldn’t imagine.
 They have been sexually abused, physically and emotionally abused, and moved from place to place.
 If running away or fighting or stealing has helped these children survive, we have to work quite hard to convince them to change.
 Children whose every waking moment is consumed with thoughts of staying safe have little time or energy left for learning.

 Our task is to resolve these problems, teach appropriate coping skills, heal trauma and do it in a matter of months.
 Once the children have completed their program at Home On The Range, they return to their communities and families.
 They become young adults and begin to plan their future.
-That future may be finishing high school and attending college, beginning a career, or starting a family of their own – but all of them will hope to become productive and responsible citizens in communities and towns across the state of North Dakota.
+That future may be finishing high school and attending college, beginning a career, or starting a family of their own – but all of them will hope to become productive and responsible citizens in communities and towns across the state of North Dakota and elsewhere.